-The review is not a competition, it is a selection by the editors of 2+3D (PL) and Typo (CZ) magazines, in cooperation with the Cieszyn Castle, Articsók Stúdió (HU), and the 1977 Organization (SK), subsequently referred to as “the organizers.”
+The review is not a competition, it is a selection by Zamek Cieszyn (PL) and the editors of 2+3D (PL) and Typo (CZ) magazines, international design institutions: CZECHDESIGN (CZ), Hungarian Design Council (HU), Slovak Design Centre (SK), Articsók Stúdió (HU), and the 1977 organization (SK), hereinafter referred to as “the organizers.”

-Only those graduation projects defended in schools of the Visegrad Group countries or by citizens of Poland, the Czech Republic, Slovakia, and Hungary studying abroad may be submitted to the review.
+Only the graduation projects defended in schools of the Visegrad Group countries or by citizens of Poland, the Czech Republic, Slovakia, and Hungary studying abroad may be submitted for the review.

-Projects are submitted to the review by the designers, or, in the case of group projects, the design teams.
+Projects are submitted for the review by the designers, or, in the case of group projects, by the design teams.

-The basis for submitting a work to the review is filling in the form available at www.graduationprojects.eu, including a maximum of 10 illustrations in jpg files, saved in display resolution (not more than 1600 × 1200 pixels [h/w] in RGB colors) and a description of the work (max.
-2000 symbols).
+The basis for submitting a work for the review is filling in the form available at www.graduationprojects.eu, including a maximum of 10 illustrations in JPG files, saved in display resolution (no more than 1600 × 1200 pixels [h/w] in RGB colors) and a description of the work (max.
+2000 characters).
 The description can include links to films or web pages presenting the designs.

 The review’s qualifying commission will consist of representatives of all the organizers.

-The selected works will be presented in 2+3D and Typo magazines, and on the review’s web page (www.graduationprojects.eu).
-If the organizers receive additional financial support, exhibitions will be organized at the Cieszyn Castle and in Berlin, and a catalogue will be printed.
+The selected works will be presented at an exhibition organized by Zamek Cieszyn in January 2019, in a catalogue, and on the review’s web page (www.graduationprojects.eu).
+If the organizers receive additional financial support, exhibitions will be organized abroad during selected design festivals.

-The number of works marked for publication and for exhibition will be set by the qualifying commission.
-The final decision on the number and selection of works to be presented in the magazines will be made by the various editors.
+The number of works marked for publication and for exhibition will be settled by the qualifying commission.

-The organizers will inform participants of the commission’s verdict by e-mail and on the web page of the review, no later than 12 January 2016.
+The organizers will inform the participants about the commission’s verdict by e-mail and on the web page of the review, no later than on 11 January 2019.

-The organizers will arrange the deadlines and manner of preparing the selected works for publication and possible exhibition with the designers via e-mail or telephone.
+The organizers will settle the deadlines and the manner of preparing the selected works for publication and possible exhibition with the designers via e-mail or telephone.

 For all matters not covered by the regulations, the review organizers’ voice is conclusive.

-For all matters associated with the review, contact should be made via e-mail, in Polish or in English, with the review commissioner, Wojciech Kubiena: email@example.com
+For all matters associated with the review, contact should be made via e-mail, in Polish or in English, with the review commissioner, Stefan Mańka (email@example.com).